javascriptisthebest/CTACheat2/README.md

 # License
 CTACheat 2 is FOSS (free and open source software), that is; it is licensed under the MIT license.
 You are to redistribute, fork, sell or otherwise do whatever to this software.
 This software is provided "AS-IS", and I don't claim it is 100% perfect.
-If your computer bursts into flames suddenly while using my software; I am not liable.
+If your computer bursts into flames suddenly while using my software, then I am not liable.
 The MIT license text is below.

 MIT License